State Tomography¶

 results = []

-for circ in circuits:
+for circ in experiments.all_circuits:

 sampler = lw.Sampler(